Issam Abdulhadi

 Issam Abdulhadi (1928–16 August 2013) was an award-winning Palestinian women’s rights activist.
 She was elected as the President of the General Union of Palestinian Women in July 1965.

 Early life

 Born in Nablus in 1928, she was educated at A’ishiyyeh School and later at the Friends’ School in Ramallah.

 Career

 Abdulhadi began her career in Palestinian women’s activities in the West Bank in 1949.
 She attended the first Palestinian National Council at which the General Union of Palestinian Women was formally established in June 1964.
 In 1949 she was elected Secretary-General of the Arab Women’s Union in Nablus.
 By July 1965 she was elected as the President of the General Union of Palestinian Women.

 Imprisonment

-In April 1969 Abdulhadi was imprisoned by Israeli forces and then deported with her daughter, Faiha Abdul Hadi, after arranging a sit-in and hunger strike at the Church of the Holy Sepulcher, in Jerusalem, where she had been protesting the Israeli army’s killing of women in Gaza.
+In April 1969 Abdulhadi was imprisoned by Israeli forces and then deported with her daughter, Faiha Abdul Hadi, after arranging a sit-in and hunger strike at the Church of the Holy Sepulchre, in Jerusalem, where she had been protesting the Israeli army’s killing of women in Gaza.